Subscribe to updates

 Draft Warwickshire Health and Wellbeing Strategy 2026-31

-The committee was invited to review and comment on the final draft of the Warwickshire Health and Wellbeing Strategy 2026-31.
-This strategy outlines how partners will work together to improve population health, prevent ill-health, and reduce health inequalities.
-The strategy is driven by three countywide priorities: creating the conditions to support good mental health and wellbeing, tackling the factors that cause poverty and lead to inequalities, and supporting people to move more and eat well.
-The development process involved engagement with Place-based Health and Wellbeing Partnerships, stakeholders, and the public, with a survey receiving 282 responses.
-The strategy adopts a life course approach
+Alex Duckett from the Public Health team introduced the draft Warwickshire Health and Wellbeing Strategy 2026-31.
+The strategy outlines how partners will improve population health, prevent ill-health, and reduce inequalities.
+The development process involved extensive engagement with partners, stakeholders, and the public.
+The strategy focuses on three county-wide priorities: creating conditions for good mental health and wellbeing, tackling poverty and health inequalities, and supporting people to move more and eat well.
+The committee was invited to consider and comment on the draft strategy.

 Work Programme and Future Meeting Dates